prs-dashboard/prs-dashboard.github.io/README.md

 ## GitHub token and authorization
-Requires a GitHub token to function, since it utilizes GitHub grapQL API.
-Scope of the token dictates what results you will see: e.g. there is no way of getting PRs private repos \ private organization authors with plain token.
+Requires a GitHub token to function, since `PRs dashboard` utilizes GitHub grapQL API.
+Scope of the token dictates what results you will see.
+Plain token, with no scope allows you to see only public info.

+If you want to see results from private repositories/organization, then you should provide token which grant's access to the repos/organizations.
+But even in that case, please consider limits token's scope to **read-only operations**, since `PRs dashboard` does only read-only (search) requests.

+See [GitHub scopes docs](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps) for explanation on how it works.

 Token is requested on startup and stored in local storage, which seems to be secure enough.
-If the future, integration with GitHub OAuth Device flow is possible (unfortunately GitHub doesn't support PKCE OAuth flow).
+In the future, integration with GitHub OAuth Device flow is possible (unfortunately GitHub doesn't support PKCE OAuth flow).

+If you want to set a new token (maybe with different scope), either do some magic tricks in browser's console or revoke current token via GitHub API (safest).

-### Known issues
+## Known issues
 - code is ugly as hell
 - filtering is messy and may accidentally show items that are not expected to be visible.
 - no GUI for adding authors/repos, you have to edit an URL manually